Wife of late Union minister P Rangarajan Kumaramangalam found murdered in Delhi; two suspects held | Law-Order

 - India

-Kitty Kumaramangalam was 67 years old and a lawyer.
-She had been living alone since the demise of her husband a few years ago, they said.

-The police said they suspect attempted robbery to be the motive behind the killing and have arrested a 24-year-old washerman of the area, identified as Raju, and his 34-year-old associate Rakesh Raj, a resident of Munirka and a driver working in the Ministry of External Affairs on contract basis.
+The police said they suspect the killing was the fallout of a robbery bid.
+They also said they have arrested a 24-year-old washerman of the area, identified as Raju, and his 34-year-old associate Rakesh Raj, a resident of Munirka and a driver working in the Ministry of External Affairs on contract basis.
 The accused entered the house without any resistance as Raju has been known to the family.

-Based on preliminary investigation, it is suspected that the washerman had come to the house around 9 pm on Tuesday night, and when the house help opened the door, he overpowered her, dragged her to a room and restrained her.

 He also tried to loot her ring.
-During the process, she was also beaten up while trying to restrain and sustained bruises on her neck, knees and face, they said.
+During the process, she was also beaten up and sustained bruises on her neck, knees and face, they said.

 Rakesh and Suraj entered the house in the meantime and smothered Kumaramangalam with a pillow, the police said.